Still deciding on what to study?

 Advisors are faculty or staff who guide you from orientation to graduation and sometimes even later.
-You should consult with them to better understand the major you are pursuing, to choose the courses you take, and to evaluate internships and study abroad opportunities.
+You can consult with them to better understand the major you are pursuing, to choose the courses you take, and to evaluate internships and study abroad opportunities.
 If you are facing difficulties with courses, they can help you find solutions and connect you to the appropriate resources.

 Meet the Advising Staff!